sarkahn/rltk_unity/README.md

 That will cause the package manager to automatically update to the latest version.

 ## What does it do
 Functionality is very limited right now - all you can do is write colored text to a console.
+This project is not made with Unity beginners in mind nor those without some programming experience.

+## How to use it

+For examples of how to use the different consoles check the [samples](https://github.com/sarkahn/rltk_unity/tree/master/Assets/Samples) and [tests](https://github.com/sarkahn/rltk_unity/tree/master/Assets/Tests/Editor).

 In order to avoid rendering artifacts you must make sure to keep the console position locked to the pixel grid (origin works) and have the viewport and camera set up properly.
-The examples accomplish this using [LockCameraToConsole](./Runtime/RLTK/Monobehaviours/LockCameraToConsole.cs) in combination with unity's URP PixelPerfectCamera script.
-For further details see [this section](https://github.com/sarkahn/rltk_unity_roguelike/blob/master/Assets/Part1/Part1-HelloWorld.md#dealing-with-visual-artifacts-aka-the-camera-is-not-your-friend) from the Roguelike Tutorial.
+The examples accomplish this using the [LockCameraToConsole](Assets/Runtime/RLTK/Monobehaviours/LockCameraToConsole.cs) component or with [RenderUtility.AdjustCameraToConsole](Assets/Runtime/RLTK/Rendering/RenderUtility.cs#L112).
+Again, see the examples for expected usage.

-## TODO
-  * Serialize all console data in SimpleConsoleProxy so it can survive edit->play transition.
-  * Map editor.